Lawniczak Group

 Theme: Mosquito Vector Population Genomics

 Species diversity in Anopheles: We are focused on a deeper understanding of diversity in malaria mosquito vectors — in particular, across Africa.
-We have built the simple amplicon panel ANOSPP that can be used on any Anopheline to diagnose species, identify geographic origin, and determine if the mosquito is positive for Plasmodium parasites and if so, which species — we actively seek new partners for this project, please check out our project page.
+We have built the simple amplicon panel ANOSPP that can be used on any Anopheline to diagnose species, identify geographic origin, and determine if the mosquito is positive for Plasmodium parasites and if so, which species — we are always seeking new partners for this project, please check out our project page.

 Anopheles funestus population genomics: We lead the Anopheles funestus population genomics project to evaluate diversity and selection in this major malaria vector.
 This is in collaboration with many scientists across Africa.
 We are using whole genome sequence data generated from hundreds of specimens collected across Africa to explore population structure, understand selection, and improve the chances for gene drive success in the face of the vast amount of genetic diversity that segregates within African Anopheles species.